MrChebik/Coconut-IDE/README.md

 ```

 ## License
-This project is licensed under the GPL-3.0 License - see the [LICENSE](https://github.com/MrChebik/Coconut-IDE/blob/master/LICENSE) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](https://github.com/MrChebik/Coconut-IDE/blob/master/LICENSE) file for details